Wolfrite-CK3/Easier-Realm-Management/Steam Description.md

 [*] Due to how it is coded, any mod that changes the Increase Control Task, will be incompatibility, without a patch.
 [/list]

-In general look for section marked with "# Modfied by Easier-Realm-Management".
+In general look for section marked with "# Modified by Easier-Realm-Management".
 I place this comment above code i have added to vanilla overwriten files.
 This comment should help anybody who wish to make a patch between my mod and any other.

 [h2] Ironman [/h2]